konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 In November 2024, I wrote a [blog post][ben-or-blogpost] about checking safety of the Ben-Or consensus protocol using TLA<sup>+</sup> and [Apalache][].
-The [last section][ben-or-inductive] of the blog post introduce an inductive invariant `IndInv` that is used to prove protocol safety for executions of arbitrary length.
+The [last section][ben-or-inductive] of the blog post introduces an inductive invariant `IndInv` that is used to prove protocol safety for executions of arbitrary length.
 Two things are important to note about this inductive
 invariant:

- 1. Back then, it took me about **two days** to come with the lemmas.
+ 1. Back then, it took me about **two days** to come with the lemmas iteratively.
+I was fixing the lemmas after counterexamples shown by the model checker.
 After that, it took the model checker about **nine days** to check these lemmas.
 Hence, the most of the time went into **computing**.
 If this reminds you of what we have with LLMs now, yes, this is a similar picture.
  Most of the the time went into computing, not into thinking.

  1. Apalache checked the inductive invariant for two **fixed configurations** of
  $N=6$, $T=1$, $F \in \{0, 1\}$, and three rounds.
 This is very important for the